Inventua/nucleus-core/Documentation/Developers/topics/caching-data.md

 > The code to retrieve the item from the database is not executed unless the item specified by `id` is not present in the cache.

-> In the examples above, the cache item key is a Guid, but you can use different types for cache item keys.
+> In the examples above, the cache item key is a Guid, but you can use other .Net types as cache item keys.

 ## Removing an item from the Cache
 If the cached entity is changed, you must remove it from the cache.
 In your ==Manager== class `.Save` method (or any other method which